SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: SoloGAN

-\textbf{Cycle consistence loss.} When there lack paired training samples for supervised learning, training $G$ with respect to the adversarial loss in (\ref{eq:ganloss}) does not guarantee that the translated images will preserve the content of the given image while only changing the style.
+\textbf{Cycle consistency loss} When there is a lack of paired training samples for supervised learning, training $G$ with respect to the adversarial loss in (\ref{eq:ganloss}) does not guarantee that the translated images will preserve the content of the given image while only changing the style.
 To alleviate this problem, we apply a cycle consistency loss \cite{CycleGAN} to the generator:

 where $s$ denotes the style extracted from $x$ with $E^s$.
-Note that $c$, $\hat{x}$ (as given in (\ref{eq:ganloss})), and $s$ are used as consistent denotations in the following unless otherwise specified.
-Specifically, an image $x$ should be able to be reconstructed after being translated to $\hat{x}$ within the target domain $y'$.
+Note that $c$, $\hat{x}$ [as given in (\ref{eq:ganloss})], and $s$ are used as consistent denotations in the following unless otherwise specified.
+Specifically, an image $x$ should be reconstructed after being translated to $\hat{x}$ within the target domain $y'$.

-\textbf{Bidirectional reconstruction loss.} In order to encourage a bijection between two spaces, we introduce a bidirectional reconstruction loss as proposed in the MUNIT~\cite{MUNIT} method.
-When the generator maps the latent code of an image to the output, the output should be the same to the given image (image reconstruction), and an encoder should learn the mapping from the output back to the same latent code (latent reconstruction) with the following losses: \begin{itemize} \item \textbf{Image reconstruction.} The image reconstruction loss requires that the translated image could be reconstructed back to $x$ by recombining its content and style:
+\textbf{Bidirectional reconstruction loss} To encourage a bijection between two spaces, we introduce a bidirectional reconstruction loss as proposed in the MUNIT~\cite{MUNIT} method.
+When the generator maps the latent code of an image to the output, the output should be the same as the given image (image reconstruction), and an encoder should learn the mapping from the output back to the same latent code (latent reconstruction) with the following losses: \begin{itemize} \item \textbf{Image reconstruction.} The image reconstruction loss requires that the translated image be reconstructed back to $x$ by recombining its content and style:

-\item \textbf{Latent reconstruction.} The latent reconstruction is presented in the BicycleGAN~\cite{BicycleGAN} scheme for style reconstruction to alleviate the mode collapse problem.
-The MUNIT \cite{MUNIT} method adds the content reconstruction loss to encourage the preservation of the semantic content in the input image during the translation with:
+\item \textbf{Latent reconstruction} The latent reconstruction is presented in the BicycleGAN~\cite{BicycleGAN} scheme for style reconstruction to alleviate the mode collapse problem.
+The MUNIT \cite{MUNIT} method adds the content reconstruction loss to encourage the preservation of the semantic content in the input image during the translation with

 \end{itemize}